fejlek/Nine-Circles-Statistics/Seventh Circle - Quantile Regression/Seventh_circle_quantile_regression_1.md

     ## [1] 117405.99  98108.52 110172.24  98976.81  98986.14

-<br/> We expect that the variance function will be far too strong. <br/>
+<br/> We expect that the variance function will be way too strong. <br/>

 ![](Seventh_circle_quantile_regression_1_files/figure-GFM/unnamed-chunk-54-1.png)<!-- -->